 If ORR recaptures, by whatever means, any funds from a non-compliant property owner, then those funds will be returned to the current grant and utilized for any eligible grant activity.
-If the active construction phase of the grant is completed, then the recaptured funds will be subject to the requirements of the Federal Register Notice for the current grant and will be used in accordance with Volusia County's current Action Plan.
+The recaptured funds will be subject to the requirements of the Federal Register Notice for the current grant and will be used in accordance with Volusia County's current Action Plan.
 If funds are recaptured after closeout of the grant that generated the recapture, then ORR will confer with HUD regarding transferring the recaptured funds to Volusia County's annual CDBG grant award.